Jesus-Almansa/ComposeStack/README.md

 ## Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.

----

-This README should cover the main aspects of launching and using your fullstack application.
-Feel free to customize any section to better match the specifics of your repository!